 Do you know Alice Feiring?
-The author of books, including Naked Wine: Letting Grapes Do What Comes Naturally, For the Love of Wine: My Odyssey through the World’s Most Ancient Wine Culture and the soon to be released Natural Wine for the People (August 9, 2019), is the godmother of natural wine writing.
+The author of books, including Naked Wine: Letting Grapes Do What Comes Naturally, For the Love of Wine: My Odyssey through the World’s Most Ancient Wine Culture and Natural Wine for the People, is the godmother of natural wine writing.

 Natural wines are having a moment.
 The wines, defined loosely as those made with natural yeast, little to no added inputs from the vineyard to bottle, and minimal technology, have been popping up on restaurant menus, in stores and in various articles for a few years now.
 But the wines, which tend to be made by smaller producers, can often be hard to find.
 To discover some of the best places in the city to sip a glass or a bottle, we asked Alice where she goes for a bite and a drink as well as her essential natural wine shops in New York City.

 I love the food, and there’s always something super interesting on the wine list.
 This is one of the few places I always order by the glass.
 Since the food is always changing, it’s hard to tell you what to order, but they make a potato tortilla that is one of the best I’ve had outside of Spain.

 Of course The Ten Bells is one of the places you go for natural wine.
 I can always find a really good cheese to pair with whatever wine I’m drinking.

 A very unusual list in a dimly lit setting.

 Simply a deep and lovely wine list that goes beyond just relying on what’s hip on Instagram.
 Justin is very thoughtful, and while it’s not as inexpensive as it used to be (sigh), there’s always something great within budget.

 They have so many skin-contact wines, and it’s just an adorable place to sit and relax.